gotonode/creatures/README.md

 When changes have been made, and the app is asked to close, it should ask the user if he/she wants to save the changes made to the data prior to closing down.

 Pokémon's types (primary and secondary) really should be normalized (database design), but the scope of this project doesn't allow/require that.

-Upon adding new Pokémon to the system, checks should be made if an ID/name already exists in the database.
-Should we allow more than one Pokémon of the same ID and/or name to be added?